The Retrievers

 The Retrievers is a 2001 television film starring Robert Hays, Mel Harris, Alan Rachins, Alana Austin, Taylor Emerson, Betty White and Robert Wagner.
 It was directed by Paul Schneider and written by Larry Ketron.

 Plot

-A family adopts a stray golden retriever, Pilot, who gives birth to puppies.
+A family adopts a stray golden retriever, Pilot, who gives birth to six puppies.
 Though the family grow close, they decide to give the puppies away after weaning.
 However, Pilot is determined to recover them.